Carbon Balanced Publication Printer

 The Forest Management certification ensures the wood comes from sustainable forests which fulfil economic, environmental and ethical criteria.

-All the paper stocks Kingfisher Press works with are FSC® accredited ensuring we only work with material that is from a sustainable, ethical source.
+All the paper stocks Kingfisher Press works with are FSC® certified ensuring we only work with material that is from a sustainable, ethical source.
 Read the FSC® factsheet about Printed Materials here.

 Reduce, Reuse, Recycle